 Gowerlabs is a rapidly growing optical neuroimaging technology company that has been successfully developing, manufacturing and selling functional near-infrared spectroscopy technologies in a range of markets and territories since our incorporation in 2013.

-Our non-invasive near-infrared imaging device, the NTS Optical Imaging System, was created by an expert team of engineers and physicists at UCL’s Biomedical Optics Research Laboratory (BORL), part of the Department of Medical Physics and Biomedical Engineering.
+Our non-invasive near-infrared imaging devices were created by an expert team of engineers and physicists at UCL’s Biomedical Optics Research Laboratory (BORL), part of the Department of Medical Physics and Biomedical Engineering.
 BORL is the largest research group of its kind in Europe, and Gowerlabs is proud to be an integral part of it.
-We have been carrying out research in the field of diffuse optical imaging for over 25 years, and our systems are in use throughout the world.
+We have been carrying out research in the field of diffuse optical imaging for over 30 years, and our systems are in use throughout the world.